FidelisMomanyi/News-Api/README.md

 - A user, can see the image, description and the time a news article was created.
 - A user can click on an article and read the full article on the source website.

+# Prerequisites

+To work with News-Api you need to have some few preresuisites.
+- Terminal
+- Python
+If you dont have this requirements you could use the link above to help with the installation guide.